 • It is unlikely to rain today.

 Students also develop an understanding of the concepts of variability and chance by conducting simple probability experiments.
-Although their understanding of theoretical probability is still in its beginnings, students can recognize, for example, that by spinning the needle of a roulette wheel separated into thirds, there is a one in three chance that the needle will stop on the third that is red.
+Although their understanding of theoretical probability is still in its beginnings, students can recognize, for example, that by spinning the arrow of a roulette wheel separated into thirds, there is a one in three chance that the arrow will stop on the third that is red.

 Wheel divided in three parts: a blue part, a red part and a yellow part.